 C. Supporting Courses (21 hours)

 E. Total (120 hours)

-The Council on Social Work Education accredits the baccalaureate social work program at the university.
-Therefore, social work graduates are eligible to sit for the social work licensing exam to become Licensed Bachelor Social Workers.
-Graduates find employment in home health care agencies, schools, children’s homes, hospitals, nursing homes, MHMR, Children’s Protective Services, residential treatment facilities, criminal justice settings, agencies working with people with disabilities, and various other agencies.
-Graduates who wish to further their education are experiencing a high rate of success being admitted to Masters of Social Work programs throughout the United States.
-Most of those admitted are granted advanced standing that shortens the length of the master’s program to around 40-50 hours.
+The Council on Social Work Education (CSWE) accredits the Bachelor of Social Work (BSW) program at the university.
+Therefore, graduates are eligible to sit for the social work licensing exam to become Licensed Bachelor Social Workers (LBSW).
+Types of agencies where BSW graduates often find employment are foster care and adoption, hospitals, schools, military services, child and adult protection, substance abuse, criminal justice, mental health, hospice, home health care, aging, victim services, community outreach, and various other agencies.
+BSW graduates are experiencing a high rate of admission into Master of Social Work programs and are most often granted advanced standing, shortening the length of the master's program to around 40 hours.

 Students interested in the Social Work major must see the Social Work faculty for academic and career advising.
 Any student may enroll in the pre-professional course, SWK 2300, however, only students admitted to the Social Work program are permitted to enroll in SWK 3301, 3302, 3303, 4610 or 4620.
 Once SWK 2300 is complete, Social Work majors must apply to be admitted to the program.
 In order to be admitted, students must have the following.

-Once admitted to the Social Work Program, students are evaluated once more before admission to SWK 4610 and SWK 4620.
-In the semester before admission to SWK 4610 and SWK 4620, students must demonstrate that the following are accomplished.
+Once admitted to the social work program, students are evaluated once more before admission to SWK 4610 and SWK 4620 (field placement).
+In the semester before admission to SWK 4610 and SWK 4620, students must demonstrate that the following are accomplished:

 The social work program does not give academic credit for life experience or previous work experience.